 4. Click the Services tab, click the Hide All Microsoft Services check box, and then click Disable All.

-If your system starts well, this means one of the background programs are causing this problem.
-Then you should determine which program that caused this issue by only disabling the recently installed program services.
+If your system starts well, this means one of the background programs is causing this problem.
+Then you should determine which program caused this issue by only disabling the recently installed program services.